 8. Build Stunning Infographics and Share as Guest Posts

 Infographics help visualize complex information.
-Structure together an infographic that explains the best selling shoes over the past 100 years, or make an infographic that talks about industry trends.
+Structure together an infographic that explains the best selling shoes over the past 100 years, or make an infographic, using online design tools like Venngage, that talks about industry trends.
 Send this out to blogs and publications, and don't forget to request a link back.

 9. Modify Product Pages to Ensure They Can be Used as Creative Linkbait

 Product pages are often filled with boring descriptions, so take a hint from Threadless and turn some of your more popular product pages into destinations.
 To start, the shirt on this page is super creative, and they have plenty of cool pictures.
 They then skip over the whole product description and include a fun quote.
 Consider learning about how to build content for boring industries, even if you think your products are more interesting than others.

 10. Make a Robust Resource Page with Tools That Are Useful for Your Customers

 A resource page is a list of links that your customers may find useful.
 The point is to get those resources to link back to you.
 For example, a lawyer may have links to certain documents needed for clients, while a bike sale shop may link to bike repair locations throughout the country.

 11. Put a Focus on Product and Category Pages Riddled With Media, Quotes and Stories

 Story telling is a huge part of convincing bloggers and other people to link to your product and category pages.
 Your best bet is to design pages with tons of videos, images and even documents.
 The Trefecta Bike Company has videos for people to see the bike in action, specifications and lots of images from every angle.
 The text even tells a wonderful story.